Fandral: Fictional character biography

 Fandral is a warrior of Asgard and an adventurer.
 He is an irrepressible swashbuckler and romantic.
-His bravery and optimism often puts the group in highly disadvantageous positions; as perennially pointed out by the gloomy Hogun.
+His bravery and optimism often put the group in highly disadvantageous positions; as perennially pointed out by the gloomy Hogun.
 Fandral considers himself the consummate ladies' man and is often depicted with a bevy of young ladies.
 His actual success with these ladies is intermittent at best, but as such provides numerous opportunities for humorous results.
 Despite these flaws, he possesses an excessively noble spirit and will do the right thing without thought to his personal safety or prosperity.

 Fandral has been involved in a great many adventures and quests, as a member of the Warriors Three, as an ally of Thor, and on his own.
 Fandral joined in a quest for the power that had cracked the Oversword of Asgard.
 He helped quell a mutiny led by Loki, despite Loki having been the one to hire Fandral onto the Oversword quest in the first place.
 He helped repel an attack of the Flying Trolls of Thryheim.
 He helped defeat the forces of Harokin.
 Fandral and the other Asgardians participated in the ceremonies that honored Harokin; the warlord's multiple battles had broken down his body and he was dying.
 The Asgardians respected the man's courage in battle and strove to see him off as a warrior.
 He battled the dragon Fafnir.
 Thor, Fandral, Volstagg and Hogun encountered and ultimately defeated Mogul of the Mystic Mountain.
 This was important to Hogun, as Mogul had slain the man's family.
 He helped defend Asgard from the Destroyer.
 He encountered the Hulk.

 Fandral helped defend Asgard against Mangog.
 He encountered the Silver Surfer.
 He battled the Thermal Man.
 He helped defend Asgard against Surtur.
 He helped Thor escape Mephisto.
 He became entranced by Infinity and was forced to battle Thor, and then battled Balder, Sif, and other Asgardians.
 He battled Loki.
 He was sent on a quest by Odin, but returned to help defend Asgard against Mangog again.
 He battled Ego-Prime, was exiled to Earth, but then abducted by Mephisto, and ultimately freed by Thor.
 He helped Thor battle Mercurio.
 With Thor and company, he set out on a quest to find the missing Odin.
 He battled Sssthgar's slavers, Mercurio, and Xorr.
 He defeated doppelgangers created by the wizard Igron.